jonathanpberger/design-testing-leanux/deck20mins.md

 ???

-- .f2[we looked at Automated design testing tools earlier]
+- we looked at Automated design testing tools earlier
-- .f2[can we test-DRIVE with them?]
+- can we test-DRIVE with them?

 ---
 class: center, middle